 Once the survey is completed, data can be downloaded into a format that can be used with a variety of quantitative and qualitative analysis programs.
 Qualtrics also offers foreign language functionality.

 This tutorial will demonstrate how to create a survey in Qualtrics and also include a section on research protections and informed consent with respect to online survey development, distribution, and analysis.
-Boston College faculty, students, researchers, and administrative staff may create their own Qualtrics accounts in advance of the tutorial by logging on at bostoncollege.qualtrics.com (with your BC credentials).
+Boston College faculty, students, researchers, and administrative staff may create their own Qualtrics accounts in advance of the tutorial at: logging on at bostoncollege.qualtrics.com (with your BC credentials).

 Research Services staff are available to meet with members of the Boston College community to discuss individual Qualtrics projects.